rjdeliveryomaha/courierinvoice/README.md

 Single page design navigated by either swipe or menu.
 Offers unique features based upon user type.

+Setting the order of menu items as well as adding custom menu items (with or without matching pages), and javascript files is handled in the config file is located at [extras/includes](https://github.com/rjdeliveryomaha/courierinvoice/tree/master/extras/includes).

 - Drivers

   * Route